yoraish/shortest_path_to_cpp/README.md

 # The Shortest Path to Learn C++ (and A*): A Brief Recap

 C++ has been (and will likely be for at least a bit) a central programming language in robotics.
 It is a powerful language that is flexible and (relatively) easy to write-in, while also being fast and efficient.
-This posts comes to serve as a brief recap/summary/cheatsheet of some of the basics of C++ programming.
+This post comes to serve as a brief recap/summary/cheatsheet of some of the basics of C++ programming.
 We will be implementing the A* algorithm and discussing relevant C++ elements as we go.

 From a high level, we will complete the following tasks today, and cover the following topics in the process: